UbiqueInnovation/ubkit-ios/Documentation/Contribution Guide.md

 # UBFoundation contribution guide

-If you wish to contribute to the framework development you cando so by following this guide.
+If you wish to contribute to the framework development you can do so by following this guide.

 ## Installation
 Checkout the project, open  a Terminal and navigating to the project root folder, then run: